-One of our must-haves was traceability.
+Before we left Chicago, we laid out what we considered must-haves for our supply chain.
+One of these must-haves was traceability.
 We knew that the decisions made at every stage of our supply chain would impact the quality of the final piece.
-The cotton fiber length from the farm and yarn twist multiple from the spinner would help decrease piling.
-The dyes and processes at the dye house would help minimize color fading during washes.
-The stitches per inch at the cut & sew factory would help increase durability.
-In order to be able to make these decisions, we needed to build relationships and gain visibility into every supply chain stage.
-In addition, traceability would allow us to make the most environmental and most ethical decisions.
-At the end of the day, the impact of a product does not just come from a part of its journey.
-A product's environmental and social impact is the sum of its entire journey – for example, fair pay and good working conditions at the cut & sew factory is critical, but what about at the farm, the yarn spinning facility, the knitter.
-All of this meant that, for us, traceability was a must.
+The cotton fiber length from the farm and the yarn twist multiple from the spinner would impact the strength of the fabric.
+The dyes and processes used at the dye house would impact how much the color would fade overtime.
+The number of stitches per inch used at the cut & sew factory would impact how durable the final garment would be.
+In order to be able to make these decisions, we needed to work directly with partners at every stage of our supply chain.
+If our mission was to make the best version of the clothing you actually wear, traceability was a must.

 - An apparel supply chain is extremely fragmented